xiahualiu/MyBlog/content/posts/2020-01-07-Searching.md

 DFS can be implement by two ways, one is using a LIFO (last input first output) stack, the other is calling `child()` function recursively.

-Natural DFS under tree search condition is incomplete, because the depth is infinite.
+Natural DFS under tree search (not the graph search) condition is incomplete, because the depth is infinite.
+The DFS itself is not an optimal algrithm.

 ##### Advantage of DFS: